Jochyoua/MCSF/README.md

 * **DiscordSRV support**:
   * This allows you to filter discord messages along with server chat messages.
   * Optionally you may surround blacklisted words with spoilers.
-* **Sign filtering**:
-  * This will enable you to filter Sign text based on the user's view distance.
-  * Though this could become laggy if there are enough signs.
 * **Punishments**:
   * This allows you to punish players if they swear by executing commands.
 * **Whitelists**: